-The range of custom amplitude magnitude order (MO) selection in spectral amplitude modulation (SAM) significantly impulses identifying the final maximum squared envelope spectrum obtained.
+The range of custom amplitude magnitude order (MO) selection in SAM significantly impulses identifying the final maximum squared envelope spectrum obtained.
 When MO > 1, the effect of frequency components with larger amplitude within the signal is amplified, and the low-energy components are hidden by the high-energy components, which can distinguish the impulse resonance frequency from the noise-related frequency.
-When $0 \leq MO \leq 1$, high-energy and lowenergy components are preserved, essential in detecting defective signals when fault components are hidden in the noise background.
+When $0 \le MO \le 1$ , high-energy and low-energy components are preserved, essential in detecting defective signals when fault components are hidden in the noise background.
 When MO < 0, the primary frequency amplitude is filtered out, and information related to the low-energy defects hidden by the high energy of the other defect components is extracted.
 The MO selection range is usually set from -0.5 to 1.5 to make the processing as general as possible.

-A reasonable magnitude order interval ensures that the subsequent plotting of the maximum squared envelope spectrum information. retains complete signal However. the modified component constructed in the low energy level interval may contain many interfering noises and abnormal amplitudes generated bv uncorrelated components.
-Fault components in the high energy interval cannot be effectively extracted when drowned by strong noise.
+A reasonable magnitude order interval ensures that the subsequent plotting of the maximum squared envelope spectrum retains complete signal information.
+However, the modified component constructed in the low-energy level interval may contain many interfering noises and abnormal amplitudes generated by uncorrelated components.
+Fault components in the high-energy interval cannot be effectively extracted when drowned by strong noise.
 Therefore, there is an urgent need for an adaptive magnitude order selection approach to screen the magnitude order of SAM further to enhance the fault features of the signal.

-Kurtosis is a statistic that describes the sharpness of the distribution pattern of signal data and reflects the impulse features of the signal [30],[31].
+Kurtosis is a statistic that describes the sharpness of the distribution pattern of signal data and reflects the impulse features of the signal [30,31].
 Therefore, the kurtosis coefficient was chosen as a reference indicator that the signal contains impulse components.

-А kurtosis-based magnitude order selection method is proposed to make modified components constructed from selected magnitude orders have stronger fault impulse features.
-The magnitude orders of the enhanced impulse features are further calculating filtered by the kurtosis coefficients of all modified components in the interval.
-The impulse-enhanced magnitude order (IEMO) components with higher kurtosis coefficients than the mean of all kurtosis coefficients will be kept.
+A kurtosis-based magnitude order selection method is proposed to make modified components constructed from selected magnitude orders have stronger fault impulse features.
+The magnitude orders of the enhanced impulse features are further filtered by calculating the kurtosis coefficients of all modified components in the interval.
+The impulse-enhanced magnitude order components with higher kurtosis coefficients than the mean of all kurtosis coefficients will be kept.
 The other magnitude order components will be removed.
-The magnitude order is chosen as shown in Equation (16), in which μ_k denotes the mean value of kurtosis. k denotes the kurtosis coefficient
+The magnitude order is chosen as shown in (16), in which $\mu_k$ denotes the mean value of kurtosis and k denotes the kurtosis coefficient.

-$$IEMO = \{MO_i \mid MO_i \in MO \text{ and } k(x_i) > \mu_k\}$$
+$$IEMO = \{MO_i | MO_i \in MO \text{ and } k(x_i) > \mu_k\}$$

-$$\mu_k = \sum{i=1}^{num} k(x_i)$$ (16)
+$$\mu_k = \sum{i=1}^{num} k(x_i)$$

+(16)

-The modified components of Equation (17) are constructed separately for each selected IEMO, and the analytic signal (A) of the enhancement component, as shown in Equation (18), is calculated using the Hilbert transform.
-The squared envelope spectrums of the enhancement component in Equation (19) can be superimposed to obtain the maximum squared envelope spectrum to get the fault information.
+The modified components of (17) are constructed separately for each selected IEMO, and the analytic signal (A) of the enhancement component, as shown in (18), is calculated using the Hilbert transform.
+The squared envelope spectrums of the enhancement component in (19) can be superimposed to obtain the maximum squared envelope spectrum to get the fault information.

-$$x{ISAM}(n, IEMO) = IFT(\mathsf{A}(f)^{IEMO}e^{j\phi(f)}) \quad (17)$$
+$$x{ISAM}(n, IEMO) = IFT(A(f)^{IEMO}e^{j\phi(f)})$$ (17)

-$$A \{x{ISAM}(n, IEMO)\}\$$
+$$A\left\{x{ISAM}(n, IEMO)\right\}$$

-= $x{ISAM}(n, IEMO) + jH\{x{ISAM}(n, IEMO)\}\$ (18)
+= $x{ISAM}(n, IEMO) + jH\left\{x{ISAM}(n, IEMO)\right\}$ (18)